-At the time of our review, two of the Village's three collective bargaining agreements (CBAs) had expired and the third will expire at the start of the upcoming fiscal year, as indicated below.
-The Village faces potential increases in salary and wages for all three contracts and the possibility of retroactive increases for the two expired contracts when these agreements are settled.
-We recommend that Village Board consider the potential financial impact of the settlement of these CBAs when finalizing the 2018-19 budget.
+At the time of our review, two of the Village's three collective bargaining agreements (CBAs) had expired, as indicated below.
+The Village faces potential increases in salary and wages for these two expired contracts and the possibility of retroactive increases when these agreements are settled.
+We recommend that the Village Board consider the potential financial impact of the settlement of these CBAs when finalizing the 2019-20 budget.

 Unit Contract period Contract expired

-Police June 1, 2013 - May 31, 2016 Yes

 CSEA June 1, 2014 - May 31, 2017 Yes

-Dispatcher June 1, 2012 - May 31, 2018 No
+Dispatcher June 1, 2012 - May 31, 2018 Yes

+Police June 1, 2013 - May 31, 2021 No